 At Stacked VLAN Layer

-Stacked VLAN ID feature can be used to simulate the Carrier Ethernet condition shown in the figure, where SP VLAN ID is stacked on top of CE VLAN ID.
+Stacked VLAN ID feature is used to simulate Carrier Ethernet as shown below, where the SP VLAN ID is stacked on top of CE VLAN ID.

 Stacked VLAN simulating Carrier Ethernet